 century of sacrifice.

 According to the experts, the term that the Buddha used in the Dhammapada did clearly translate as “worship”.
 Fortunately, it is very easy to discredit the worship of Buddha statues because it would be considered a “false view”.
-Also known as “wrong view”, it is considered to be one of the 9 defilements and their origin is found in ignorance.
+Also known as “wrong view”, it is considered to be one of the three most insidious defilements and its origin is found in ignorance.

 The false view that stands out here is “seeing selflessness as self”.
-If you worship a Buddha statue you have created a person, self or a being out of a mere object.
-It is merely a mirage according to Buddhist teachings and therefore it doesn’t exist.
-As a result, it can be conclusively implied that the Buddha did not mean that Buddhists should worship or pray to Buddha statues.
+If you worship Buddha statues you have created a person, self or a being out of a mere object.
+As a result, it can be conclusively determined that the Buddha did not mean for Buddhists to worship Buddha statues.
 In fact, practicing Buddhists should not be worshiping or praying to anything at all including the Buddha himself.

 It is important to note that symbols are common in Buddhist practice.
 For example, the sweet smell of incense (proliferation of good), a bowl of water (purity) or flowers (impermanence).
 Likewise the Buddha statue is an important symbol that stands for faith and adherence to Buddhist virtues.
 However, without dedication and proper practice these symbols have no meaning because they are only selfless objects.